Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: March 10th

-Named as a social studies teacher in the Colonial School District, the Christopher K. Smith Memorial Scholarship gifts $1,000 yearly from the Delaware State Education Association (DSEA).
-It’s intended for elementary, special, or secondary education majors who graduated from Delaware high schools before entering an accredited U.S. teacher’s college with a minimum “B” average.
-Aspiring elementary educators who are the children of DSEA members can pursue the Howard M. Weinberg Scholarship.
+The Christopher K. Smith Memorial Scholarship honors a social studies teacher in the Colonial School District.
+It gifts $1,000 yearly from the Delaware State Education Association (DSEA).
+It’s intended for elementary, special, or secondary education majors.
+They must have graduated from Delaware high schools before entering an accredited U.S. teacher’s college.
+They must a minimum B average.

 Contact